Master of Arts in

 Skill Development

-You'll gain research skills unique to the child life field and supervisory and managerial skills for administrative-level positions.
+You'll develop research skills specific to the child life field, along with supervisory and managerial skills for administrative positions.

 Flexible Courses